-If you find yourself in the first situation, then you are done: go ahead and use your printer.
-If you find yourself in the second situation, you do not see your printer displayed.
-Turn on the printer, and then click or tap the “Add a printer or scanner” button.
+If you find yourself in the second situation, you won’t see your printer displayed.
+Turn on the printer, and if you’re using Windows 11, click or tap the Add device button next to Add a printer or scanner.

 - “My printer is a little older.
 Help me find it.”, or